|

 This was

-law enforcement presented to everyone from architects to construction companies
+presented to everyone from architects to construction companies to real estate

-mentions that Cornell arranged for the facility to be constructed by Brown
+the facility to be constructed by Kellogg, Brown and Root of

 Guantanamo Bay,